-- a) Learner interviews. - b) Verification of portfolio evidence. - c) Observation of learner activities on site. - d) Validation of schemes of work. - e) Validation of assessment. - f) Internal verification formative and summative. - g) Provide relevant updates on changes to Functional Skills - h) Ensuring that all learners are registered with the awarding organisation within six weeks of start date where the functional skills component(s) are registered through the College centre.
+- Learner interviews - Verification of portfolio evidence - Observation of teaching and learner activities on site - Validation of schemes of work and lesson plans. - Validation and observation of assessment - Internal verification formative and summative - Ensuring that all learners are registered with the awarding body within six weeks of start date. - Ofsted Education Inspection Framework (EIF). - Supporting subcontractors with any issues identified during internal or external verification. - Reporting any significant issues identified during any activity to line manager and Vice Principal or nominee. - Claiming all Functional Skills achievements through college centre when applicable.

-h) Quality and Standards will be responsible for:
+7. Quality and Standards will be responsible for: -

-- a) Liaise with Delivery Partner to arrange observations. - b) Carrying out a minimum of one direct observation of a teaching and learning observation per delivery partner per year and provide feedback in a written format. - c) To follow up on any actions arising from observations of teaching and learning. - d) Providing assistance to delivery partners in completing their Self-Assessment Report (SAR) that feeds into the College SAR. - e) Providing feedback on the SAR and Quality Improvement Plan (QIP). - f) Include delivery partner staff in any relevant training relating to delivery, assessment, verification, teaching, inspection etc.
+- Carry out a minimum of one lesson observation per Subcontractor per year and provide feedback in a written format.
+This includes teaching and assessment staff. - Ensure subcontractors retain a record of lesson observations conducted internally and provide evidence of existing observation processes. - Providing assistance to delivery partners in completing their Self-Assessment Report (SAR) that feeds into the College SAR. - Provide a cost for any additional support or additional lesson observations. - Ofsted Education Inspection Framework (EIF). - Include Subcontractor staff in any relevant training relating to delivery, assessment, verification, teaching, inspection etc.

-i) Human Resources will be responsible for:
+8. Human Resources will be responsible for: -

-- a) Ensuring all enhanced Disclosure and Barring Service (DBS) checks are completed and any outcome causing concern is shared with the appropriate delivery partner. - b) Ensuring all associate documentation is retained confidentially and in compliance with the Data Protection Legislation. - c) Ensuring that all delivery partner staff are included in any relevant safeguarding, Prevent or other applicable training.
+- Ensuring all Disclosure and Barring Service (DBS) checks are completed and any outcome causing concern is shared with the appropriate Subcontractor following discussions and approval from the college Principal. - Ensure all associate documentation is retained for each subcontractor for the required amount of time.

+• Ensuring that all delivery partner staff are included in any relevant safeguarding, Prevent or other applicable training.